Mental Health Counseling

 Social Work Continuing Education Credit

 Molloy College is an approved provider of Social Work continuing education credit by the National Association of Social Workers (NASW).
-The approval for this program is pending for 4 CEUs.
+The conference is approved for 4 CEUs.

 Nursing Continuing Education Credit